vcdgibbs/scrips/README.md

 ```
 $ get-vm-info.py -prism <ip_prism_central> [-user <prism_central_usarname>] [-password <password>] -vm <vm_name> [-indent <#>] uuid|spec|status
 ```
-parameters in [ ] are optional, username and password will be prompt if not provided as parameters.
+parameters in [ ] are optional, username and password will be asked if not provided as parameters.

 you will get: